 Use relative paths to images on secured pages.
 If you use a full path such as (http://www...) for your images.
 And those images are not on the secure server.
 You will receive HTTPS Warning, or error messages saying Insecure data found.
-This can be disconcerting, and many people will stop the purchase process.
+This can be disconcerting.
+Most Browsers will issue an "Unsafe Website Warning" and many people will go elsewhere.

 If you use relative paths, your images will load from the same secure server as the rest of the page.

 The benefits of running an SSL certificates for your business or personal websites are incredible, and most web hosting providers have them pre-installed.

 Do not miss out of the advantages of HTTPS security.
 Add that extra layer of security for your website visitors and gain their trust.

 Great article and just what we needed, We will be using RSH Web with their free SSL certs!

 Tweet Share Pin Email